Administrative Policies and Procedures Manual - Policy 2425: Recovery of Facilities & Administrative Costs

 - build the University's sponsored research and public service program.

-It is recognized that a portion of the facility and administrative cost recovery revenue must be committed to support the administration of sponsored programs in terms of allocations to specific administrative support functions and allocations to colleges and departments.
+It is recognized that a portion of the F & A cost recovery revenue must be committed to support the administration of sponsored programs in terms of allocations to specific administrative support functions and allocations to colleges and departments.

-The Vice President for Research is responsible for the overall allocation plan for facility and administrative cost recovery revenue.
-The Executive Vice President for Health Sciences will be responsible for managing the allocation of facility and administrative cost recovery revenue earned through Health Sciences Center (HSC) sponsored research and public service programs, in consultation with the Vice President for Research.
+The Vice President for Research is responsible for the overall allocation plan for F & A cost recovery revenue.
+The Chancellor for Health Sciences will be responsible for managing the allocation of F & A cost recovery revenue earned through Health Sciences Center (HSC) sponsored research and public service programs, in consultation with the Vice President for Research.

-Facilities and administration costs are charged to a project or program using the facility and administrative cost rates listed on the Office of the Vice President for Research Website.
-The rates are applied to the modified total direct costs (MTDC) of a project or program.
+F & A costs are charged to a project or program using the F & A cost rates listed on the Office of the Vice President for Research website.
+The rates are applied to the modified total direct costs of a project or program.

-Modified total direct costs are total direct costs less the following:
+Section 200.68 of the Uniform Guidance defines modified total direct costs (MTDC) as total direct costs less the following:

 - the portion of each sub award greater than $25,000;